 CNC milling uses a rotating cutting head that performs many successive cuts to eat away at the metal.
 Milling is a metal fabrication method applicable to thicker plates and different profile, not as much to sheet metal.

-Similarly to milling, turning is used for blocks of metal.
+Similarly to milling, CNC turning is used for blocks of metal.
 But the difference is that here the workpiece is rotating, rather than the cutting head.
-Turning, or lathing, results in cylindrical shapes.
+Turning results in cylindrical shapes.

 Similar to milling in terms that the cutting head is turning.
 With drilling, the tip of the cutting head is what performs the job, whereas in milling it is the sides of the cutting head.